goitacademy/javascript-homework/v2/09/README.en.md

 https://user-images.githubusercontent.com/17479434/127932183-42232f26-4db2-4614-86bc-6bec54b1d6a4.mp4

-In HTML, there is form markup; in its fields, the user will enter the first delay in milliseconds, the delay increment for each promise after the first one and the number of promises to be created.
+In HTML, there is form markup; in its fields, the user will enter the first delay in milliseconds, the delay increment for each promise after the first one, and the number of promises to be created.

 ```html
 <form class="form">